rafaelrcamargo/from-reddit-to-shorts/README.md

 ```

 Then the script will ask you for the subreddit you want to scrape, with that you the script will start scraping the content, and downloading the videos.

+### Contributing

+Feel free to contribute to this project, if you have any suggestions or improvements, please open an issue or pull request.

+### License

+This code is licensed under the [MIT]("https://github.com/RafaelRCamargo/from-reddit-to-shorts/blob/master/LICENSE") license.

+#### Thanks :D